Blood glucose meter: How to choose

 - Insurance coverage.
 Check with your insurance provider for coverage details.
 Some insurance providers limit coverage to specific models or limit the total number of test strips allowed.

 - Cost.
 Meters vary in price.
-Be sure to factor in the cost of test strips.
+Be sure to factor in the cost of the test strips, as these will represent the majority of the cost in the long term.

-- Ease of use and maintenance.
+- Ease of use.
 Some meters are easier to use than others.
 Are both the meter and test strips comfortable and easy to hold?
 Can you easily see the numbers on the screen?
 How easy is it to get blood onto the strips?
-How big a drop of blood is required?
+How much blood is required?

 - Special features.
 Ask about the features to see what meets your specific needs.
 Special features may include large, easy-to-handle buttons and test strips, illuminated screens, and audio, which may be useful for people with impaired vision.

 - Information storage and retrieval.
 Consider how the meter stores and retrieves information.
-Some can track everything you'd normally write in a log, such as the time and date of a test, the result, and trends over time.
-Some meters offer the ability to download your blood glucose readings to a computer or mobile device, then email the test results to your doctor.
+Some can track time and date of a test, the result, and trends over time.
+Some meters offer the ability to share your readings in real time with your healthcare provider with a smartphone app.
+Or some may offer the option to download your blood glucose readings to a computer, then email the test results to your doctor.

 - Support.
-Many meter manufacturers include a toll-free number that you can call for help.
+Most meter manufacturers include a toll-free number that you can call for help.
 Look for a meter that includes clear instructions that demonstrate the correct way to use the meter.
-Some manufacturers offer user manuals on their websites.
+Some manufacturers offer users manuals on their websites.

 Advances in monitoring tools

-Although finger pricks remain the gold standard for blood sugar monitoring, researchers are developing products designed to take the "ouch" out of the process.
-Ask your doctor about these alternatives.
+Although finger pokes remain the gold standard for blood sugar monitoring, researchers have developed products designed to take the pain out of the process and continue to develop new products.
+Ask your healthcare provider about these alternatives.

 |Device||How it works||Considerations|

-If you've looked at the costs, features and other considerations and are still unsure which blood glucose meter to buy, ask your doctor or diabetes educator for a recommendation.
+If you've looked at the costs, features and other considerations and are still unsure which blood glucose meter to buy, ask your doctor or certified diabetes care and education specialist for a recommendation.